electron/electronjs.org-old/data/blog/electron-11-0.md

 date: '2020-11-17'
 ---

 Electron 11.0.0 has been released!
-It includes upgrades to Chromium `xx`, V8 `xx`, and Node.js `xx`.
+It includes upgrades to Chromium `87`, V8 `8.7`, and Node.js `12.18.3`.
 We've added support for Apple silicon, and general improvements.
 Read below for more details!

 ---